Xondamir-coder/Xondamir-coder/README.md

-- 👋 Hi, I’m Xondamir
+- 👋 Hi, I’m Xondamir Nazrullayev
 - 👀 I’m interested in Web Development.
 Also very curious about game development.
 - 🌱 Currently mastering CSS and HTML.
 - 💞️ Looking to collaborate on CSS or HTML projects.